antweer/eventworks/README.md

-# Event Manager
+# EventWorks
-This is an event management application that integrates the Salesforce REST API for database management and administration with a Angular frontend through a Node.js backend built on Express.
+EventWorks is an event management application that integrates the Salesforce REST API for database management and administration with a Angular frontend through a Node.js backend built on Express.
 Event planners can add events to be displayed on this app along with details such as event descriptions, event sessions, start/end times, seat availability, and more through the Salesforce website.
-Event goers can use the app UI (https://eventworks.herokuapp.com/) to browse through events listed and register for events and sessions by providing a name, email address, phone number, and company name.
+Event goers can use the UI (https://eventworks.herokuapp.com/) to browse through events that are listed and register for events and sessions by providing a name, email address, phone number, and company name.
 Once registered, an email will be sent to event goers via Salesforce to confirm registration.

 <img src="./eventworks_registration.png" width="1000">